Isabella Gonzaga: Duchess consort of Mantua

 Ferdinando I, childless in his marriage, understood that his younger brother was his heir, and wanted Vincenzo to marry soon to secure the survival of the dynasty; so, after an unsuccessful attempt to poison Isabella, the Duke accused her of witchcraft.
 The accusations provoked the beginning of the inquisition process, which was opened in the diocese of Mantua in 1622.
 There were supposed "witnesses" who said that they saw the Dowager Lady of San Martino all’Argine using magical potions.
 Isabella soon understood that if she went through a witch trial in Mantua, she would likely have no chance to save her life, especially when the accusation of witchcraft was supported by her husband.
 In 1623, she fled to Rome and appealed her case to the Supreme Inquisition.
 Thus, a new process was initiated, which was approved by the new Pope Urban VIII.
 Ferdinando I vainly insisted on conducting the inquisition process in Mantua.
 Isabella, at the insistence of the Duke, was imprisoned in the Castel Sant'Angelo in Rome.
 But soon, after a thorough investigation, she was cleared of all charges of witchcraft.
 All the "witnesses" were summoned to Rome, and once there, they recanted their testimonies.
 During January and May 1624, she was fully rehabilitated.
 The next attempt of the Duke and her husband to kill her, using hired killers, also failed.

 In October 1626, Vincenzo became the new Duke of Mantua and Montferrat, under the name of Vincenzo II.
 Although the couple lived separately, they were still legally married, so Isabella was given the title of Duchess consort of Mantua and Montferrat.
 This news reached her in Rome.
 In April 1627, the Holy See confirmed the validity of the marriage of Isabella and Vincenzo II.
 In addition, she raised the issue of material compensation for damages caused by her husband and his relatives, as well as her recognition as Duchess.
 In December 1627, Isabella was widowed for the second time.
 With the death of her childless husband, the main line of the House of Gonzaga became extinct, and the War of the Mantuan Succession began.

 Issue

-She had seven (or eight) children with Ferrante Gonzaga:
+She had seven (or eight) children with Ferrante Gonzaga di Bozzolo: